OrangeSpyderMan/inkplate10-weather-cal/README.md

 sudo ./bin/install_proxmox --dry-run
 ```

+Interactive Proxmox runs list available LXC storage and can create separate
+mounts for generated data and read-only config.
+Use `--storage`,
+`--data-storage`, and `--config-storage` for unattended storage selection.

 To deploy from this checkout to another machine over SSH, use the remote
 wrapper.
 It currently supports Proxmox and systemd targets: